sabirdvd/SimSCE_Caption/README.md

 Input: a man hitting a tennis ball

+a man hitting a tennis ball into the air, and then his return shots.

 ```

 To run this locally you need GPU and 16GRAM+ (recomanded 32GRAM) , please have look at this [hugging face post](https://huggingface.co/blog/how-to-generate)  for diffrent generation method (e.g, beam serach)